-51. Campaign Expense Limits - Executive Committee and Board of Governor Candidates
+48. Campaign Expense Limits - Executive Committee and Board of Governor Candidates

-- (1) No candidate for the Executive Committee or Board of Governors shall accrue more than five hundred and fifty dollars (\$550.00) in campaign expenses, all of which shall be paid by the Students' Union. - (2) No joke candidate shall accrue more than two thirds (2/3) of the expenses set out in Sections 51(1).
+- (1) No candidate for the Executive Committee or Board of Governors shall accrue more than five hundred and fifty dollars (\$550.00) in campaign expenses, all of which shall be paid by the Students' Union. - (2) Slate and slate candidates shall determine the distribution of campaign funds between the slate and slate candidates and must report the distribution to the C.R.O. prior to the start of campaigning. - (3) At least 10% of campaign expenses must be spent on both slate and slate candidate campaigns. - (4) No slate or slate candidate's campaign budget shall accrue more than five hundred and fifty dollars (\$550) in expenses, including both slate and slate campaign expenses, all of which shall be paid by the Students' Union. - (5) No joke candidate shall accrue more than two thirds (2/3) of the expenses set out in Sections 48(1) through 48(3).

-52. Campaign Expense Limits - GFC and Students' Council Candidates
+49. Campaign Expense Limits - GFC and Students' Council Candidates

-- (1) No candidate for General Faculties Council or Students' Council shall accrue more than thirty dollars (\$30.00), plus six dollars (\$6.00) for every one thousand (1,000) students' in his or her faculty beyond three thousand (3,000) in campaign expenses, all of which shall be paid by the Students' Union. - (2) Where the number of students in a faculty beyond three thousand (3,000) is not a multiple of one thousand (1,000), the amount of money in excess of the base amount as set out in Section 49(1) through 49(3), shall be prorated and rounded to the nearest cent. - (3) No joke candidate shall accrue more than two thirds (2/3) of the expenses set out in Sections 52(1) and 52(2).
+- (1) No candidate for General Faculties Council or Students' Council shall accrue more than thirty dollars (\$30.00), plus six dollars (\$6.00) for every one thousand (1,000) students' in his or her faculty beyond three thousand (3,000) in campaign expenses, all of which shall be paid by the Students' Union. - (2) Slate and slate candidates shall determine the distribution of campaign funds between the slate and slate candidates and must report the distribution to the C.R.O. prior to the start of campaigning. - (3) At least 10% of campaign expenses must be spend on both slate and slate candidate campaigns. - (4) No slate or slate candidate's budget shall accrue more than thirty dollars (\$30.00), plus six dollars (\$6.00) for every one thousand (1,000) students' in his or her faculty beyond three thousand (3,000) in campaign expenses, including both slate and slate campaign expenses, all of which shall be paid by the Students' Union. - (5) Where the number of students in a faculty beyond three thousand (3,000) is not a multiple of one thousand (1,000), the amount of money in excess of the base amount as set out in Section 49(1) through 49(3), shall be prorated and rounded to the nearest cent.

+(6) No joke candidate shall accrue more than two thirds (2/3) of the expenses set out in Sections 49(1) through 49(4).